 Immediately after, the king, knowing that Daniel was falsely accused, commanded Daniel’s accusers to be thrown into the lions’ den, along with their wives and children.
 Before they reached the floor of the den, the lions overpowered them and crushed their bones.
 By faith, Daniel had trusted God to deliver him from certain death and God honored his faith.
 All of the odds were against Daniel but he still confided in God.
 Daniel’s accusers meant to harm him, but God gave Daniel favor because of his faith.

 Fear is false evidence appearing real.
 Fear comes to make you doubt, but faith overcomes doubt.
 Today’s world is overrun with uncertainty.
-That is why the Bible teaches us to “fight the good fight of faith” (1 Timothy 6:12).
+That is why the Bible teaches us to “wait in faith” and “fight the good fight of faith” (1 Timothy 6:12).
 Faith sees what intellect cannot.
 Don’t just say that you believe, exercise your confidence in God by trusting wholly in Him.

 Today’s world is filled with fear.
-Coronavirus has made fear and uncertainty is a reality for many people.
+Coronavirus has made fear and uncertainty a reality for many people.
 Maybe you have lost your job, or you might be struggling to make ends meet.
 Perhaps you or a loved one has contracted Coronavirus.
 Whatever your situation, remember that God honors faith.
-He makes all things work together for good for those who love Him.
+He makes all things work together for the good of those who love Him.
+Just remember, in your darkest hour, you can experience God’s love.